olanderofc/tinyIDS/README.md

 Technical details
 ---------------------
 This is an example of how you can use pcap libraries in python to build a POC IDS.
 The project is based on dpkt in python 2.7 and is only proof of concept.
-Development will continue but the most important part of the project is to spawn new ideas.
-The primary use case is penetration testing when sniffing traffic.
+Development will not continue.
+The code was created in 2014, so sorry for that.
+I hope this can give anyone ideas.
+I have used it to monitor traffic at home while doing malware analysis.
+It is also possible to use it for instance with pentesting etc.

 ## Rules